 Job answered in the darkness.
 “How long are you and your friends going to torment me?
-Have you no shame reproaching an innocent man?
+Have you no shame reproaching an innocent man on his death bed?
 If I’m guilty, prove it.
-As I said before, God has dealt this blow against me for reasons I don’t know.
+As I said before, God has dealt this blow against me for reasons I don’t understand.
 He has stripped me of my glory and left me without any justice, and he no longer answers my prayers.

 “In his unjustified anger, God made me his enemy.
 His legions surround me on every side and attack.
-My family is good, and everyone I knew is now strangers.
-You who call yourself my friends have utterly failed me.
+My family is gone, and everyone I knew are now strangers.
+You call yourself my friend, but you utterly fail me.
 My former house guests have forgotten me.
 My wife is disgusted with me and sleeps in a neighboring tent.
 All hope has been ripped up by its roots and goes down with me to the grave.”